Terraflock·Entropis·Ntrop·Xentrop

 ENT-TRANSFERLevel 5: Transfer & Generalization4/4

-Structural generalization, prototype formation, compositional binding, temporal abstraction.
+Structural generalization, central-category formation, compositional binding, temporal abstraction.

 DETAILED RESULTS